nathan-wallace/risk-mgmt/README.md

 # Risk Manager

 Risk Manager is a lightweight web application for maintaining project risk registers.
-It is built with Next.js and React and stores data directly in your browser using local storage, so no database setup is required.
+It stores data directly in your browser using local storage, so no database setup is required.

 ## Setup